Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 To date, Infinity Q has not agreed to reimburse or advance the Fund for any of these amounts or any future amounts.
 Further, the Fund anticipates that the approximately $1.8 million in accrued management fees, even if not adjusted downward based on any NAV restatement, will be insufficient to pay for either the liquidation costs or the losses the Fund incurs based on Infinity Q’s conduct.
 The Fund has informed Infinity Q that the Fund reserves all rights to seek to recover all fees and expenses from Infinity Q.

-1.3 (Revised 3/8/22) Have any lawsuits been filed against Infinity Q?
-Which law firms are representing the plaintiffs?
+1.3 (Updated 6/27/24) Have any lawsuits been filed or regulatory action taken against Infinity Q?
+Which law firms are representing the plaintiffs and what is their status?

 1.4 (Updated 3/8/22) Has the Fund concluded the re-valuation of the Fund’s Bilateral OTC Positions for periods before February 18, 2021?